Jimmy Jump: Football

-On 4 July 2004, during the UEFA Euro 2004 final between Greece and Portugal, Marquet threw an FC Barcelona flag at the Portuguese captain – Luís Figo – who left that team to join their archrivals, Real Madrid CF, in 2000.
+On 4 July 2004, during the UEFA Euro 2004 final between Greece and Portugal, Jimmy threw an FC Barcelona flag at Portuguese captain Luís Figo, who left Barcelona to join their arch-rivals Real Madrid in 2000.

-In the semi-final of 2005-06 UEFA Champions League between Villarreal CF and Arsenal FC, he ran on the track just before the start of the second half.
-He threw onto the pitch an FC Barcelona shirt (with the name Henry and number 14) ahead of Arsenal player Thierry Henry.
-On 25 June 2007, Henry signed for Barcelona.
+In the semi-final of 2005–06 UEFA Champions League between Villarreal and Arsenal, Jimmy ran onto the pitch just before the start of the second half and threw a Barcelona shirt (with the name Henry and number 14) at Arsenal's Thierry Henry.
+Coincidentally, Henry signed for Barcelona in 2007.

-At the final of the 2006-07 UEFA Champions League in Athens, Greece, between AC Milan and Liverpool FC, Jimmy Jump ran down the field with a Greek flag, but this was not shown by the television cameras.
-In August of the same year, after Lionel Messi scored a goal against FC Bayern Munich, Marquet put a hat on Messi's head.
+During the final of the 2007 UEFA Champions League final between AC Milan and Liverpool in Athens, Greece, Jimmy ran down the pitch with a Greek flag, but his action was not shown by television cameras.
+In August of the same year, he put a hat on Lionel Messi after the Argentine scored a goal against Bayern Munich.

-Marquet also appeared in the UEFA Euro 2008 semi-final, between Germany and Turkey.
-This time he was carrying a flag of Tibet and a shirt with the inscription "Tibet is not China".
+Jimmy also appeared in the UEFA Euro 2008 semi-final between Germany and Turkey, carrying a flag of Tibet and a shirt with the inscription "Tibet is not China".

-Jimmy Jump also ran onto the field during a game of La Liga between Barcelona and Racing de Santander.

-On 11 July 2010, moments before the 2010 FIFA World Cup Final between Spain and the Netherlands, played in Johannesburg, South Africa, Marquet rushed onto the field and attempted to place a barretina on the World Cup trophy before being apprehended by several security guards.
-He was ordered to pay a ZAR2,000 fine for the incident.
+On 11 July 2010, moments before the 2010 FIFA World Cup final between Spain and the Netherlands in Johannesburg, South Africa, Jimmy rushed onto the field and attempted to place a barretina on the World Cup trophy before being apprehended by several security guards.
+He was ordered to pay a ZAR2,000 fine.

-On 11 September 2010, Marquet ran onto the field before the second half of the Hungarian Derby between Újpest FC and Ferencvárosi TC.
-He held a Catalan flag with the message "Kubala forever", in honour of former Barcelona and Ferencvárosi player László Kubala.
-Before the security guards caught him, he kicked the ball into the Ferencvárosi goal.
+On 11 September 2010, Jimmy ran onto the pitch before the second half of the Hungarian Derby between Újpest and Ferencváros, holding a Catalan flag with the message "Kubala forever" in honour of former Barcelona and Ferencvárosi player László Kubala and kicked the ball into the Ferencváros goal.
 Security handed him over to the police and he was taken into custody for four hours, before being released and fined approximately EUR350.